SHA25611/ASAP/README.md

 of application server infrastructure.

 Tools & technologies used are :-
-Ansible
+Ansible,
-Oracle WebLogic server
+Oracle WebLogic server,
-Python
+Python,
 AWS

 The automation was developed and tested on a group of aws EC2 compute instances.